 vocology

-Beth Falcone is a vocologist with over 30 years of experience, working with students in the United States and internationally.
+Beth is a singing technique teacher and vocologist with over 30 years of experience, working with students in the United States and internationally.
+Her students have performed on Broadway, Off-Broadway, in Regionals and Tours.
 She has contributed to projects including Sing and Shout For Health: Scientific Insights and Future Directions for Vocology.

 NCVS CERTIFICATE IN VOCOLOGY